Carpal Tunnel Syndrome Surgery

-- You may drive 2 days after surgery if you have controlled pain and swelling in the arm.
+- You may drive 2 days after surgery if the pain and swelling in your arm is controlled.

 - You may shower the day after surgery.
 Keep any dressing in place and wrap in plastic wrap or plastic bags while you shower.

 - Any dressing over the staples or stitches can be removed 2-3 days after surgery.
 Once the dressing has been removed, wash the area gently with soap and water.
 Pat dry.
 Inspect and wash the incision daily.

 - If there is drainage, cover the incision with a dry gauze dressing.
 If drainage soaks through two or more dressings in a day, call the office.

 - Don’t soak the incision in a bath or pool.

 - Don’t apply lotion/ointment on the incision.